Following the River

 The river has been singing to me of late.
 Come with me as I follow her traces…

-Rivers of living water will brim and spill out of the depths of anyone who believes in me this way,
+Rivers of living water will brim and spill out of the depths of anyone who believes.

 You have to turn the faucet on before the water starts to flow.

 Some time when the river is ice ask me

 what I have done is my life.
 Others

 my thought, and some have tried to help

 their strongest love or hate has made.

 You and I can turn and look

 at the silent river and wait.
 We know